PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_export.md

 changeto system
 ```
 :::note
-The configuration is exported as a “.text” file and is readable using any text editor.
+The configuration is exported as a **.text** file and is readable using any text editor.
 :::

 ## SonicWall